-The Open Group is pleased to announce the piloting of our Open Badge program for the professional certification programs.
-Over the coming months, we will be issuing digital badges for all of The Open Group Certification Programs.
+In the coming months, The Open Group will be issuing digital badges, known as Open Badges, for all of The Open Group Certification Programs.
 These web-enabled badges will allow everyone with an Open Group certification, to clearly, more simply, and consistently promote their Open Group credentials online.

 The aim of this event was to unite practitioners and industry experts to discuss achievements, lessons learned and looming issues in e-Government.
 The theme, “Making Standards Work® e-Government” looked at the e-Society, e-Technology and e-Management viewpoints –federal, provincial, municipal and NGOs.
 Emphasis was on how techniques such as Enterprise Architecture and Business Design and standards such as TOGAF® and ArchiMate® are acting as a foundational core for enterprise transformation.